HaitaoMao/HaitaoMao.github.io/pages/Me.md

 layout: single
 ---

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
-I have won **the best short paper award in CIKM2021** as the first author.
 I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, WWW workshop 2024, and LOG local meetup 2023 MidNorth US.

 My research revolves on conducting, understanding, utilizing **structure** to solve the practical challenge.
 My research typically has the following steps: (1) building suitable assumption (2) developing toy examples (3) deriving theoritical understanding  (4) aligning understanding with real-world experimental insights.
 With those steps, I can (1) Find the underlying meaningful **structure** from raw data (2) Analyze the quality of the **structural** data (3) Develop powerful graph **structural** models (focus on the graph foundation model) (4) Find new real-world challenges and define the corresponding research scenario.
 Feel free to discuss with me and find potential collaboration chance via haitaoma@msu.edu.

-### Selected publication
+### Selected publications
+The order indicates my personal preference.
 <ul>
   <li>
       <p>